![]() |

 reflected in the quality of my poems.
 I want them to come across as competently

-considered, and not as simply, swiftly-scribbled platitudes or throw-away aphorisms.
+considered, and not simply as swiftly-scribbled platitudes or throw-away aphorisms.
 Some of my

-haiku have been revised and refined over years, but equally others seem to
+haiku have been revised and refined over years, but equally others seem to pop up fully-formed.
+But the latter only count when they are an

 unconscious product of the former.
 That’s what makes writing haiku and short